 Grandparents may file for visitation rights under the following conditions:

 With the legal code being complicated, as well as relatively new laws on these matters, attempting to retain visitation rights on your own can be a difficult and stressful experience.
-The trusted St. Louis family lawyers at Kallen Law Firm, LLC have over 25 years of legal experience and a record filled of satisfied clients.
+The trusted St. Louis family lawyers at Kallen Law Firm, LLC have over 45 years of combined legal experience and a record filled with satisfied clients.
 Their team knowledge you need to properly put forth your claim for visitation rights.